reubenja77/money-track/README.md

 ### Design
 <strong>Clear and concise interface:</strong>
-- <strong>The Menu-driven:</strong> The App utilizes a simple, numbered menu system, making it easy for users to navigate and select desired actions.
+- <strong>The Menu-driven:</strong> The App utilizes a simple, numbered menu system, making it easy for Users to navigate and select desired actions.
 - <strong>Minimalist design:</strong> The interface likely focuses on essential information, avoiding clutter and distractions.

 <strong>User guidance:</strong>
-- <strong>Clear instructions:</strong> The App provides clear instructions and prompts at each step, guiding users through the process of adding, viewing, and managing transactions.
+- <strong>Clear instructions:</strong> The App provides clear instructions and prompts at each step, guiding Users through the process of adding, viewing, and managing transactions.
-- <strong>Error handling:</strong> The App includes robust error handling mechanisms with informatinve error messages, guiding users towards correct input.
+- <strong>Error handling:</strong> The App includes robust error handling mechanisms with informatinve error messages, guiding Users towards correct input.

 <strong>Visual feedback:</strong>
 - <strong>Clear formatting:</strong> Transation data is presented in a well-organised and easy-to-read format, improving data comprehension.